dmytro-demchyna/schema-keeper/README.md

 ## How is this different from `pg_dump -s`?

-`pg_dump -s` produces a single monolithic file where small changes create noisy diffs &mdash; objects shift around, unrelated sections move, and reviewers scroll through walls of text to find the one thing that actually changed.

-SchemaKeeper is built specifically for Git + CI:

-- **Focused files.** Most tracked objects are stored separately, so diffs stay small and focused.
-Table-local indexes, constraints, partitions, and trigger listings stay with their parent table or view.
-- **Deterministic output.** Identical database state produces identical files, so `git diff` reflects real changes, not reordering noise.
+`pg_dump -s` is for *recreating* schemas.
+SchemaKeeper is for *tracking and reviewing* schema changes in Git.

+- **One file per object.** `pg_dump -s` produces a single file where every change hides in the same diff.
+SchemaKeeper gives each object its own file, so `git status` alone shows which tables, functions, or triggers were touched.
-- **Drift detection.** `schemakeeper verify` compares a live database against the committed snapshot and prints unified diffs.
-Exit code `1` on mismatch.
+- **Built-in drift detection.** `schemakeeper verify` compares a live database against the committed dump and prints unified diffs.

-In short: `pg_dump -s` is for *recreating* schemas; SchemaKeeper is for *tracking and reviewing* them.

 ## Installation